cuidok/component/readme.md

 - [x] Vue build by Docker.
 - [x] Vue build by Docker compose.
 - [x] Vue Multi-Environment with vite.
+- [ ] Vue Multi-Environment with Vue CLI.
 - [ ] Vue is used with axios lib.

 # Acknowledgements